Physical Therapy

 What to expect

-A physiotherapist will examine your symptoms and daily activities, and make a treatment plan, which primarily focuses on reducing your pain and swelling.
+A physiotherapist will examine your symptoms and daily activities, and make a treatment plan primarily focusing on reducing your pain and swelling.
 The different procedures used by your therapist depend on your specific physical ailment.
-Physical therapy involves a combination of education, manual therapy, exercises and techniques.
+Physical therapy involves a combination of education, manual therapy, exercises, and techniques.
 Some of the procedures commonly used are:

-• Core strengthening and stability exercises: Specific exercises are designed to make the core (pelvis and lower back) strong enough to support the whole body.
+• Core strengthening and stability exercises: Specific exercises are designed to strengthen the core (pelvis and lower back) enough to support the whole body.

-• Ice and heat: Applying heat or cold treatment on muscles can stimulate the blood flow and reduce swelling.
-Heat treatment helps to reduce joint pain and spasm in the lower back and neck, and loosen muscles.
+• Ice and heat: Applying heat or cold treatment to muscles can stimulate the blood flow and reduce swelling.
+Heat treatment helps to reduce joint pain and spasm in the lower back and neck, as well as loosen muscles.
 Cooling works best for ankle sprains.

-• Electrostimulation: In this procedure, an electric current is passed through the area which requires treatment.
-This helps in relieving pain, stimulating muscles and nerves, and expanding blood vessels.
+• Electrostimulation: In this procedure, an electric current is passed through the area that requires treatment.
+This helps relieve pain, stimulate muscles and nerves, and expand blood vessels.

 Let's work together.